mingdaoai/screencast-app/README.md

-# Screencast Software
+# Screencast App

+You may find yourself in a situation where you want to share your screen with someone.
 This project allows you to record your screen and camera simultaneously.

 ## Features